ssj1basil/Facial-points-Detection/README.md

 # Facial-points-Detection

-Detecting Facial keypoints using ResNet
+Detecting Facial keypoints using ResNet.
+The required  datasets are in the zip file.